Post-SCF properties: charges, bonds, dipole¶

 Next¶

-Dipole moment tracks the molecular geometry; see geometry optimisation for relaxations.
+Dipole moment tracks the molecular geometry; see geometry optimization for relaxations.

 For vibrational contributions (IR intensities = dipole derivatives) see vibrational frequencies once the Hessian infrastructure lands.